USCCA Review [for 2024] | Written by a Firearms Attorney

 Reimbursement might sound like it is just as good as money up front, however, most people don’t have the few hundred thousand dollars that might be required to cover the costs until reimbursement happens.

 If you’re paying for legal coverage that will help pay for your attorney – please make sure that you actually get the money up front to be able to pay your own attorney!
-Mark down another reason we like the USCCA.
+Mark down another reason I like the USCCA.

 The third requirement that USCCA meets is a daily per diem.
 A per diem is a daily amount of money, an allowance, that you get paid while in trial.
 This is very important!
 Your trial might last months and you likely won’t be able to earn money during this time.